jason-lequyer/Noise2Fast/README.md

 # Noise2Fast

 # Installation
-If you don't already have anaconda, install it by following instrctions at this link: https://docs.anaconda.com/anaconda/install/.
+If you don't already have anaconda, install it by following instructions at this link: https://docs.anaconda.com/anaconda/install/.

 # Using Noise2Fast